Chapter 10: Agriculture and Food

 Commercial agriculture, generally practiced in core countries outside the tropics, is developed primarily to generate products for sale to food processing companies.
 An exception is plantation farming, a form of commercial agriculture which persists in developing countries side by side with subsistence.
 Unlike the small subsistence farms (1-2 hectares/2-5 acres), the average commercial farm size is over 150 hectares/370 acres (178 ha/193 acres U.S.), and, being mechanized, many of them are family-owned and operated.
 Mechanization also determines the percentage of the labor force in agriculture, with many developed countries being even below two percent of the total employment, such as Israel, the United Kingdom, Germany, the United States, Canada, Norway, Denmark, and Sweden (Figure 10.6).
 Moreover, as a result of industrialization and urbanization, many developed countries continue to lose significant areas of agricultural land.
 North America, for example, had 28.3 percent agricultural land out of the total land area in 1961 and 26 percent in 2014.
 The European Union decreased its agricultural land from 54.7 percent to 43.8 percent for the same period, during which some countries recorded outstanding decreases, such as Ireland from 81.9 to 64.8 percent, the United Kingdom from 81.8 to 71.2 percent, and Denmark from 74.6 to 62.2 percent, to mention only a few.
 In addition to the high level of mechanization, to increase their productivity, commercial farmers use scientific advances in research and technology such as the Global Positioning System (autonomous precision seed-planting robot, intelligent systems for animal monitoring, savings in field vegetable-growing through the use of a GPS automatic steering system) and satellite imagery (finding efficient routes for selective harvesting based on remote sensing management).

 Climate regions also play an important role in determining agricultural regions.
-In developed countries, these regions can be individualized as six types of commercial agriculture: mixed crop and livestock, grain farming, dairy farming, livestock ranching, commercial gardening and fruit farming, and Mediterranean agriculture.
+In developed countries, these regions can be individualized into six types of commercial agriculture: mixed crop and livestock, grain farming, dairy farming, livestock ranching, commercial gardening and fruit farming, and Mediterranean agriculture.

 10.2.2.1 Mixed Crop and Livestock